I’ve been taking photos of nature since 1965. Eleven (or so) years before that I had a Brownie Hawkeye camera.

-I use the Induro GIT304L carbon fiber tripod and the Induro GHB2 Gimbal head with the 600 mm lens and sometimes with the 100-400 mm lens.
-Otherwise, I use an Induro CGT214 tripod with the Induro BHM2 ball head.
+I am now using a Calmut carbon fiber tripod and the Sirui PH-10 Carbon Fiber Gimbal Head.
+I also have the Induro GIT304L carbon fiber tripod and the Induro GHB2 Gimbal head.
+And I have an Induro CGT214 tripod with the Induro BHM2 ball head.

 I’m using Capture One to process and catalog my photos.

 As you can tell, I have experience using different types of cameras, from film to digital, from basic to professional.

 This helps me design a photo class that serves photographers from beginner to advanced amateur.